 Mpiwa Gwindi, Mike Remezo, Nicolus Mositi, Thaksheel Alleck, Abby Abuga and educator Nkembo Kiala will host the 8th annual South African Ideas Festival (SAIF) this February at the African Leadership Academy in Johannesburg, South Africa.
 SAIF is an annual entrepreneurial development festival where youth convene to discuss and design innovative ways to spark change in their community.
 Their two-day event will engage 40 young African leaders on how to build on existing skills and incorporate self-taught leadership into entrepreneurial ventures.
 Vigorous and lively workshops will encourage attendees to nurture their bold ideas.

-Global Minds Pittsburgh Conference on March 11 and Youth@theBigTable event on March 18
+Global Minds Pittsburgh Conference: March 11

 Colton High School Wellness Club - weekly sessions throughout the year and wellness fair on March 11